KVadym-del/linux_shell/README.md

 *linux_shell (TO BE RENAMED)* is a tiny linux distribution.

 ## Features
-- Currently there is no feature. :(
+- Currently there is no features at all. :(

 ## Getting Started
 To correctly build the project, you need to have the following folder structure: